CarlVinggaard/DiscoverMovies/README.md

 ## Technology

-The Movie Database API: https://www.themoviedb.org/api/documentation
+The Movie Database API: https://www.themoviedb.org/documentation/api
+    - This app uses the endpoints '/search' and '/discover'

 Vue: https://vuejs.org/
     - The main front end framework.
 Includes many useful features for rendering the UI based on data.